 After uploading and processing a video, YouTube will give you the option to pick one of three images to represent your video in the YouTube and Google ranking results pages.
 Pick the one that would look the most appealing and would get the highest click-through-rate.

 Choosing the title for your video is extremely important.
 The title should be appealing and spark an interest in the members of your target audience.
 It also should target the appropriate phrases discovered through keyword research.
 Above all though, it needs to be honest.
 Misrepresenting a video with a false title is a surefire way to turn your target audience off and away.

 4) Link Your Domain in the Description

 Make sure that the description of your YouTube video is keyword focused and relevant to the content.
-More importantly, however, be sure to include a naked URL link (ex. //mywebsite123.org).
+More importantly, however, be sure to include a naked URL link (ex. http://mywebsite123.org).
 This naked link should be placed within the first three lines of text.
 It won’t have any SEO or PageRank value, but it will give video viewers an avenue to travel directly to you domain after viewing the video.

 5) Upload a Closed Caption File

 Submitting a closed caption file (transcript) is the most important step in optimizing your YouTube videos.
 Both YouTube and Google treat closed captions as a transcript of your video.
 This allows the spoken words of your video content to rank like text would.
 If you happen to work globally in markets covering different languages, you can upload additional closed caption files for each language and target audience.

 Technical Implementation Techniques to Achieve All Three Goals

 It is a very rare occurrence in which a video will:

 a) Aid in conversations